cmaffi4/cmaffi4/README.md

  <!-- About section -->
 ### I'm Claudio, nice to meet you! 👋🏻

-❤️‍🔥 I love to travel and know new cultures.
+❤️‍🔥 I love traveling and knowing new cultures.
 I'm passionate of Data Science, Artifical Intelligence and Statistics.

 📚 In February 2023 I gained a MSc in Data Science at University of Milano-Bicocca.
 Currently I'm a AI developer at PwC Italy.